EKS Cluster with private access endpoint and a bastion host

 You can connect to the private Kubernetes access endpoint via Systems Manager Session.

 Create a Systems Manager Host Configuration for the bastion host.
-You can follow the AWS Systems Manager Quick Start guide to create a host configuration for the bastion host.
+You can follow the to create a host configuration for the bastion host.

 For example, you can open this link in the browser. https://<eks-region>.console.aws.amazon.com/systems-manager/quick-setup?region=<eks-region>